JordanRL/Fermat/docs/index.md

 ### Some Types of Math Require Assumptions

 Some areas of math are ambiguously defined, depending on the exact axioms used.
-More generally, there are some types of calculations which give consistent behavior for a variety of axioms and mappings.
+More generally, there are some types of calculations which give consistent behavior for a variety of axioms and mappings, or for which there is no consistent behavior defined within mathematics.

 This is most obvious in the arc functions, such as `arctan()`.
 However, other areas make assumptions that may not be entirely clear at first.